qianyan/underscore.string.java/README.md

 // -> "PascalCase"
 ```
 ### translate
-Translate all characters in s according to the mappings found in tmap.
+Translate all characters in s according to the mappings found in *tmap (second arg)*.

-Any characters found in the set delete-chars will be pruned prior to
+Any characters found in the set *delete-chars (third arg)* will be pruned prior to
-consulting tmap.
+consulting *tmap*.

-Any characters mapping to nil in tmap will also be deleted.
+Any characters mapping to `null` in *tmap* will also be deleted.

 ```java
 import static com.lambeta.Underscorestring.translate;